 Universitas Airlangga Faculty of Law, in collaboration with Sustainable Market Actors for Responsible Trade (SMART), hosts an international conference on Law, Governance and Globalization.
 SMART scholars Tineke Lambooy and Beate Sjåfjell are amongst the keynote speakers, and stream 3 of the conference will be organized by SMART.

 The University of Oslo will be hosting this SMART Conference at 28-29 November 2017.
-Hold the dates, more information will follow at the beginning of August.
+Hold the dates, more information will follow.
 Call for papers.

 The University of Oslo hosts a workshop where academics and corporate representatives will discuss how to further include social-ecological systems thinking in corporate sustainability practices.
 The event is organised by SMART and the Research Group Companies, Markets and Sustainability.

 This workshop will investigate the role of public authority and development of transnational practices regarding the regulation of labour standards and market actors.
 How such practices can promote sustainability will be considered in economic, environmental and social terms and with reference to the UN Sustainable Development Goals.
 In particular, the current challenge and effects of forms of nationalism (as evident from the 2016 Brexit referendum and US elections, among others) will be addressed as a constraint on transnationalism.
 Scope for innovative national regulatory practices will also be explored.

 The University of Oslo is hosting a global symposium which will bring together business practitioners, policy-makers, academics, research students and other stakeholders to investigate the temporal dimension of sustainability in the business sector - such as the future, the past, timing and the pace of time - in order to understand the obstacles to and opportunity for more environmentally responsible business, and to recommend law reform.